PradeeptiD/React/README.md

 - Completed mini blog layout using JSX, components and props
 - Completed login page using useInput custom hook and onChange logic

-🟡 Currently working on rendering components conditionally based on state or props and rendering lists with unique keys
+- Completed making comments section by rendering components conditionally based on state or props and rendering lists with unique keys

+🟡 Currently working on creating a useInterval hook that accepts a callback and delay

 ## Creating React project
 ```